xave/modern-c-vimspector-debugger-tutorial/README.md

 This `.vimspector.json` will actually be our default in our case (located in `$VIMSPECTOR_BASEDIR/configuration/$OS/c/c.json`) and will be referred to as `c.json`.
 The `$LANGUAGE.json` is a useful convention, though one can technically have multiple language settings in a given file and can therefore structure these directories with a bit of latitude.
 In fact, `vimspector` will populate a list of all the applicable debugger configurations it knows about when it is launched.

-*Aside:* Notice when you finally start using this that if you were to comment out the entire `variables` section in `c.json`, the prompt would ask you to fill in the `targetArchitecture` by hand when you try to use this debugger.
+*ASIDE:* Notice when you finally start using this that if you were to comment out the entire `variables` section in `c.json`, the prompt would ask you to fill in the `targetArchitecture` by hand when you try to use this debugger.
 You would do this each time the debugger is run.
 This could be useful to know.

 ## Project .vimspector.json